 When I originally attempted to make this I used an overly complicated less that satisfying recipe from Ball Blue Book.
-I am tempted to take the old recipe off the site because this one is so much better.
+It was a syrupy mess.
+Delicious, not the thick marmalade like jam consistency I was going for.

 Ingredients